History of the Program

 Residents are required to be full-time artists while in residence, working at least 40 hours or more in the studio each week.
 In addition to this, the residents who select a period of time for more than 1 month are required to host a public community event during their time, whether a studio visit, workshop or artist lecture.
 Resident artists are required to leave work(s) behind for the permanent collection of the Robert Lee Blaffer Foundation.
 Works for the collection will selected in consultation with the staff and administrators of the NHCP.
 Additionally, artists should also be prepared to provide work for the annual NHCP Residency Exhibition which features a retrospective of all the work of the year’s residents.

 Artists work independently, setting their own goals and studio hours for the residency.
+We encourage the artist to independently develop other regional opportunities (lectures, workshops, exhibitions) as long as it doesn’t distract from the residency.
 Our artists are truly committed to their studio research, and we want to create an environment of support, encouragement and creative energy.
 This is the core belief of our residency.
 We aim for a total-immersion experience.
 Therefore, we not only provide artists with an environment to execute their ideas, but the basic needs like reasonable tools and materials for creating their artwork, firings, housing, and a monthly stipend from which you can spend towards meals, transportation and other living expenses.

 Residents are selected through a competitive process that includes applications from all around the globe.
-The selection of the residents is based on the quality of the work clearly defined goals and the timeliness and completeness of their application.
+The selection of the residents is based on the quality of the work, clearly defined goals, and the timeliness/completeness of their application.

-The cost of travel to and from the rural town of New Harmony, as well as transportation around the region, are the resident’s responsibility.
+The are no direct costs for the NHCP residency; however, the cost of travel to and from the rural town of New Harmony, as well as transportation around the region, are the resident’s responsibility.
 For some perspective, the Evansville Regional Airport is 38 miles from New Harmony, about a 45 minute drive.
 Numerous car rental companies are available in Evansville area.